open/close all folders

 - In Roger Zelazny's Jack Of Shadows, this is one of the title character's signature abilities.

-- Nico di Angelo from Percy Jackson is able to "shadow travel" because he's the son of Hades, he claims that every shadow is one and the same, however he can only do it a couple of times per day preferible at night, also it drains him a lot to the point the first time he used it he passed out for a whole week
+- Nico di Angelo from Percy Jackson is able to "shadow travel" because he's the son of Hades, he claims that every shadow is one and the same, however he can only do it a couple of times per day preferable at night, also it drains him a lot to the point the first time he used it he passed out for a whole week.

 - Dungeons & Dragons